May 14, 2020 at 7:59 pm #20249

 My issue initially was that only one of the emails was getting delivered to customers, and none to myself.
 It happened after I changed webhoster.
 I THINK it’s something to do with my email address being considered spam (before it even reached people’s spam boxes) and I THINK that’s why the issue was eventually solved by the Sendinblue and subdomain and WP Mail SMTP combination.
 Phew!

 I usually always check the settings before sending an email to a client.
-Then, I am sure he will get the right information at the right time.
+Then, I am sure he will get the right information about IEEE format at the right time.

 You must be logged in to reply to this topic.